M.D.

 2009-2012, Internship and Residency in Internal Medicine, New York-Presbyterian Hospital/Weill Cornell Medical Center, New York, NY

-Dr. Li earned his undergraduate degree from The Ohio State University in Columbus, Ohio, graduating summa cum laude.
-He then went on to receive his medical doctorate from Weill Cornell Medical College in New York, before pursuing an internship and residency in internal medicine at New York-Presbyterian Hospital/Weill Cornell Medical Center.
-He then completed a hematology/oncology fellowship at Memorial Sloan-Kettering Cancer Center in New York City.
+Dr. Li completed his undergraduate studies at The Ohio State University, then went on to earn his medical degree at Weill Cornell Medical College in New York City.
+He completed his internal medicine training at New York-Presbyterian Hospital/Weill Cornell Medical Center, followed by a fellowship in hematology and oncology at Memorial Sloan Kettering Cancer Center, also in New York.